RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Implementation

 In the baseband processor, we implement a state-machine on the FPGA logic which controls the transmit and receive data-paths.
-Specifically, it handles the DDR memory that stores the transmit frames, performs multiple real-time antenna reconfigurations over the TRN field of the packet, triggers the DDR memory on the receive data-path, and sets the inter-frame spacing between multiple transmitted packets, among other configurations of the system.
+Specifically, it handles the DDR memory that stores the transmit frames, performs multiple real-time antenna reconfigurations over the TRN field of the packet, triggers the DDR memory on the receive data-path, and sets the inter-frame spacing between multiple transmitted packets.
 While here we focus on an \ac{ap}-centric design, the same procedure can be applied to implement RAPID on any station in the network.

-Since our RAPID AP operates in a mono-static configuration, we enable the \ac{cir} extraction without requiring the use of packet detection and synchronization circuits.
+Since our RAPID AP operates in a mono-static configuration, we perform \ac{cir} extraction without requiring the use of packet detection and synchronization circuits.
 To do this, it is important to ensure deterministic latency between the transmit and receive data-paths.
 Considering that transmit and receive data-paths have their own independent clock structure, we use clock-domain crossing techniques to send the state machine signals across transmit and receive domains.
 Besides, latencies in the DDR controllers are variable, which requires the use of FIFO queues at the output/input of the TX/RX DDRs.
 Together, these solutions help to achieve the desired deterministic latency.